 Detaching hard disks is performed in a deferred fashion.
-This means that the given hard disk remains associated with the given machine after a successful IMachine::detachDevice() call until IMachine::detachDevice() call all differencing hard disks implicitly created by IMachine::attachDevice() for these indirect attachments.
+This means that the given hard disk remains associated with the given machine after a successful IMachine::detachDevice() call until IMachine::saveSettings() is called to save all changes to machine settings to disk.
+This deferring is necessary to guarantee that the hard disk configuration may be restored at any time by a call to IMachine::discardSettings() before the settings are saved (committed).

+Note that if IMachine::discardSettings() is called after indirectly attaching some hard disks to the machine but before a call to IMachine::saveSettings() is made, it will implicitly delete all differencing hard disks implicitly created by IMachine::attachDevice() for these indirect attachments.
 Such implicitly created hard disks will also be immediately deleted when detached explicitly using the IMachine::detachDevice() call if it is made before IMachine::saveSettings().
 This implicit deletion is safe because newly created differencing hard disks do not contain any user data.

-Note that if IMachine::discardSettings() is called after indirectly attaching some hard disks to the machine but before a call to IMachine::saveSettings() is made, it will implicitly delete